PostHog/posthog.com/contents/blog/what-to-ask-in-interviews.md

 Avoid:

 * Companies that don't know this or don't care about it, given [the current climate](https://techcrunch.com/2022/05/06/the-venture-slowdown-isnt-coming-its-here/) - this may change in an easier fundraising environment for early stage, capital-intense business models
-* Companies that you don't believe could get to default alive due to a lack of time and speed to get stuff done, if they aren't
+* Companies that you don't believe could get to default alive due to a lack of time and speed to get stuff done

 There are exceptions.
 For example, very low revenue numbers may lead to unrealistic growth rates - if I went from $1 to $2 of revenue yesterday, we'd be pretty darn rich if we kept that growth rate up.